Modulator-Assisted Zeno Control of Energy Transfer in Quantum Batteries: Analysis of the Singular Peaks in Figure 3

-However, the energy splitting of this effective charger Hamiltonian does not match that of the battery, which is $2\omega_1$.
+However, the energy splitting of this effective charger Hamiltonian does not match that of the battery, which is $\omega_1$.
 The resulting detuning prevents resonant energy exchange between the charger and the battery.
-This mismatch explains the appearance of singularities in Fig.~3: the charging time $T$ becomes extremely large and the charging capacity $A$ becomes extremely small at those points. \end{enumerate}
+This mismatch explains the appearance of singularities in Figure~3. \end{enumerate}